kubernetes/enhancements/keps/sig-node/1977-container-notifier/README.md

 - Users can specify an optional list of commands in `Pod`s specification at container level.
 - Users or upper level controllers can request to execute commands in `Pod`s by creation of an API object(`PodNotification`).
-- Implement a *trusted* controller which monitors requests to execute commands, notifies the corresponding `Pod`s to run those commands, and updates status of requests corresponding to the execution results.
+- Implement a *trusted* controller which monitors requests to execute commands, notifies the corresponding `Pod`s to run those commands, and updates status of `PodNotification` with the execution results.

 #### Phase 2